tildearrow/furnace/doc/2-interface/settings.md

 - **Save unused patterns**
 - **Use new pattern format when saving**
 - **Don't apply compatibility flags when loading .dmf**
+- **Play after opening song:**
+  - No
+  - Only if already playing
+  - Yes
 - **Audio export loop/fade out time:**
   - **Set to these values on start-up:**
     - **Loops**: number of additional times to play through `0Bxx` song loop.